AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/omf-dev/omf-editor.md

 There are three message formats you can use to accomplish these tasks: type messages, container messages, and data messages.
 In the editor choose the message type from the **OMF Type** selector: **Type**, **Container** or **Data**.

-You can edit your message and utilize the following options for each message format provided:
+You can edit your message and use the following options for each message format provided:

 - Select **Copy OMF** to copy the message content to the clipboard.